mustafamengutay/safepay/README.md

-# Online Tax Payment System
+# SafePay - Online Tax Payment System

-Online Tax Payment System (OTPS) having three actors as Sysadmin, Staff, User.
+Online Tax Payment System (OTPS) has three actors Sysadmin, Staff, and User.
 Sysadmin is responsible for introducing users to the system.
 Staff is responsible for entering/updating users’ tax records, calculating taxes, and sending users invoices for payment.
-User receives invoices, and pays.
+The user receives invoices and pays.
 Users’ records are stored encrypted by DES.
 DES secret key is created/updated periodically by Staff.
-Server has public/private RSA key pair.
+The server has a public/private RSA key pair.
 RSA digital signature is used when sending DES-encrypted invoices.
 RSA key pair is created/updated by Staff.
-Hash function (48 bits) used for the digital signature is obtained by XOR of plaintext blocks.
+The hash function (48 bits) used for the digital signature is obtained by XOR of plaintext blocks.
 Payments while travelling DES-encrypted are protected from tampering with by message authentication code (MAC).

 ## Run Locally